FischermanCH/fischerman-wp-visitor-information/README.md

 <strong><em>[visitor_info]</em></strong>

-There is a widget where you can select what you want to display in the widget for visitor information.
+There is also a Wordpress widget where you can select what information you want to display in the widget.

 <span style="color: #ff0000;">The whole code was generated using artificial intelligence and seems to work.</span>